Top 7 Best Blu-ray Rippers for Mac in 2026 [Free and Paid]

 VideoByte BD-DVD Ripper is Blu-ray ripping software for macOS.
 It supports ripping any DVD and Blu-ray disc, whether or not it has copy protection.
 Subtitles and audio tracks are preserved losslessly.
 You can also adjust video quality using advanced settings and basic editing features.
 In addition, it supports GPU acceleration to speed up ripping.

-I tested the current macOS build (downloaded Oct 2025) of VideoByte BD-DVD Ripper using the retail Thunderbolts (2025) Blu-ray as input and MP4 (H.265) output with the "High Quality" profile and hardware acceleration enabled from the toolbar.
-The disc decrypted and scanned promptly, and a 2-hour main feature finished in about 31 minutes.
-Image detail looked crisp without obvious banding, and motion held up well.
+I tested the current macOS build of VideoByte BD-DVD Ripper using the Superman disc to keep the comparison fair.
+I selected the 'High Quality' MP4 (H.265) profile and enabled hardware acceleration from the toolbar.
+The scan process was quick, and the conversion finished in about 31 minutes.
+Image detail looked crisp without obvious banding, though the speed lagged behind the top contenders.

 📌Why I picked it: Practical pick if you want quick turnarounds with an approachable interface.